tegbessou/tasting/README.md

 Update all event to add timestamps, use value object (because domain event)

-Create module in inventory context to separate grape varieties and bottle.
+Create module in inventory context to separate grape varieties, bottle and invitation.

+Create domain service for all check before creation.

 ## Refactoring tech
 Update unit test to add check value of property after entity modification and creation